unalignedcoder/CalibreImportShellExtension/README.md

 ## Settings

-Options can be changed to suit your needs.
-Some of the settings are:
+A number of options can be set to suit your needs.
+In particular:

 * Hide libraries from the context submenu (this obviously doesn't affect the library visibility in Calibre!)
 * How the import process should behave with duplicates.
 The following options are established by Calibre: `overwrite` (the new book will replace the old); `ignore` (the book will not be imported); `new_record` (a duplicate entry will be created).
 Such settings are valid for all import operations, and cannot be modified on a per-book basis.